The National Mall

 Perhaps the most iconic monument in the nation's capital, the Washington Monument honors America's first president, George Washington.
 The monument dates back to 1833, when the National Monument Society began raising funds for the completion of this and other monuments.
 The Society ran out of funds in 1856 and the monument sat unfinished until 1876, when construction resumed.
 The monument was completed in 1885 and the two different colors of stone demonstrate that two different quarries were used between the project's start and its eventual completion.
 Today, it is part of the National Park Service's National Mall and Memorial Parks.

-The Lockkeeper’s House was built in 1835 and is listed on the National Register of Historic Places.
-It is not open to the public.
-This structure was built as a home for the lockkeeper of the extension that was built onto the Chesapeake and Ohio (C&O) Canal.
+The Lockkeeper’s House was built sometime between 1832 and 1837 and is listed on the National Register of Historic Places.
+This structure, the oldest on the National Mall, was built as a home for the lockkeeper of the extension that was built onto the Chesapeake and Ohio (C&O) Canal.
 Between 1833 and the Civil War, the canal allowed for the passage of freight along present-day Constitution Avenue.
-The canal was seldom used by 1870, and in the following decade, the city's engineers filled the canal with rock and soil.
-The historic home is now used for storage, and serves as a reminder of the historical importance of canals.
+The canal was seldom used by 1870, and in the following decade, the city's engineers filled the canal with rock and soil, creating Constitution Avenue.
+To this day, the canal runs under Constitution Avenue serving as a closed sewer.
+After the abandonment of the canal, In 1902, the C&O Canal Company transferred the lockhouse to the Army Corps of Engineers who evicted an African American family who had taken up residence in the long-abandoned house.
+The house was converted into use for the Park Police headquarters in 1903.
+In around 1915 or 1916, with the widening of 17th street, the Lockkeepers house was moved around In 1940, the first floor was converted into a bathroom and the attic used for storage.
+It was renovated in 2017 to serve as a historical exhibit and today serves as a reminder of the historical importance of canals.

 Constitution Gardens is a fifty-acre park situated near the Vietnam Veterans Memorial and the Reflecting Pool in Washington, D.C.
 The gardens were established in 1976 after President Nixon ordered that a park be established on the land.
 The site became a separate unit of the National Park Service in 1982 and is maintained by the National Capitol Parks-Central (NACC) division.